-The next step is to go through security.
-This involves going through a metal detector and being wanded by person of your same gender.
+After immigration, everyone must go through a metal detector and be wanded by person of your same gender.

 After security there is a table staffed by nurses where you will turn in your completed public health form.

 Next, claim checked luggage off the carousel.
 If porters help the group with luggage, it will be necessary to tip them about US\$1 per bag.